 Organic Certification means higher quality

-You may wonder why we went to the trouble and expense to become certified organic by Organic Crop Improvement Association (OCIA), particularly as we already test our dried seaweeds for the absence of heavy metals, herbicides, pesticides, and microbiological contaminants.
+You may wonder why we went to the trouble and expense to become certified organic by Organic Crop Improvement Association (OCIA), particularly as we already test our dried seaweeds for heavy metals, herbicides, pesticides, and microbiological contaminants.
 It's true that compared to land plants, we have little control over the growing conditions of our wild marine plants.
-But we do have choices about how, when, where, and how much we harvest, as well as how the seaweed are transported, dried, stored and packaged.
+But we do have choices about how, when, where, and how much we harvest, as well as how the seaweeds are transported, dried, stored and packaged.

 The Organic Standards developed by OCIA address all these areas where unacceptable practices may lead to resource depletion, product contamination, or inferior quality.
 These standards give clear and uniform direction to all of us (more than 40 now) responsible for harvesting and handling these precious plants.
 We feel this results in a higher quality as well as a cleaner product for you.
 Definitely worth the trouble!

 Harvesting for a superior product

 Bringing sea veggies from the sea to your plate requires many hands.
 Perhaps none are more important than the harvesters who select the wild plants from the beds where they grow in remote bays.
 The kelp harvesters are the first to get their boats in the water and don their wetsuits or hipboots in early April.
 When it isn't clear enough to sun dry these prime plants, indoor drying with wood heat or forced hot air are used.